schitresh/system-design/website_designs/ecommerce_and_services/1_yelp.md

 - But we didn't build our system to update data of places frequently
   - Searching a place in the quad tree and updating its popularity
     - Will take a lot of resources and affect search requests & system throughput
-  - Popularity of a place is not expected to reflected within a few hours
+  - Popularity of a place is not expected to be reflected within a few hours
     - We can decide to update it once or twice a day
     - When the load on the system is minimum